danhjun/ITE-253/README.md

 ## Initial Setup

 This section provides detailed guidelines for a fresh installation on a Dell PowerEdge R6515 Rack Server, highlighting hardware specifications, the benefits and drawbacks of using Windows Server, and a step-by-step guide to creating a bootable USB.
-We also include a link for downloading the necessary drivers.
+We also include links for downloading the necessary files.

 ### 1. Fresh Install

-#### <u> Hardware Utilized </u>
+#### <ins> Hardware Utilized </ins>

 **Model:** PowerEdge R6515 Rack Server